ellohez/book-manager-with-swagger-typescript-docker-aws-lab/activities/activity_2.md

 [http://localhost:3000/api/v1/books](http://localhost:3000/api/v1/books)

-You should see your application respond with the JSON for an empty array of Books.
+You should see your application respond with the JSON for the two Books which are in the seed data for the API.

 You can also see some corresponding Swagger documentation